 If you’re new to tofu and you’d like to read more about it, I’d recommend you go through this post over here.

-Tofu doesn’t have a distinct taste and one of the ways to infuse flavour is by marinating it, which is the fun part of this process.
+Tofu doesn’t have a distinct taste and one of the ways to infuse flavour into them is by marinating them, which is the fun part of this process.
 You can use any marinade you like, depending on your taste, though I should point out that you should have a marinade that is not oil based.
 Oil blocks the pores and prevents the marinade from being absorbed.
 I usually use a combination of soy sauce, vinegar and a few spices to marinate my tofu.
 For a sweet flavour, add a bit of brown sugar; for heat, add chilli powder; for a bit of punch, add fruit pulp from fruits such as passion or orange… just be creative with your marinade.

 Tofu stir-fry recipe